 Are you looking for a vintage kitchen drainboard sink, want to choose from a huge selection, and get one fast?
 Ken and his wife are here to help: Based in Gardner, Mass. (near me!), they scour New England and beyond for vintage sinks in original condition (no refinishing!) and at any given time, have 150 vintage kitchen sinks in stock.
-And they are: BEAUTIES.
-Oh my word, these old sinks are gorgeous!

 The photos above: That’s Ken with a New Old Stock American Standard kitchen drainboard sink found in its original shipping crate.
 Generally, in our world, things don’t get much more exciting than that.
-But wait til you see some of the other sinks look for a loving new home — they’re pretty darned exciting too.

 Ken and I had quite a few emails back and forth… I edited them for flow.